Best TV Providers in Customer Satisfaction 2020

 How satisfied are you with your TV provider’s/package’s signal reliability?

-2020’s best in customer satisfaction for signal reliability: Spectrum, Verizon Fios®, and Xfinity
+Best for signal reliability: Spectrum, Verizon Fios®, and Xfinity

 It doesn’t matter how many channels your package has if your signal sucks.
 There’s nothing worse than your service cutting out at a pivotal moment in your favorite show.